AdaCore/ada-spark-rfcs/considered/rfc-lightweight-finalization.md

 We follow the same dynamic semantics as controlled objects:
  - `Initialize` is called when an object of type `T` is declared without default expression.
  - `Adjust` is called after an object of type `T` is assigned a new value.
  - `Finalize` is called when an object of type `T` goes out of scope (for stack-allocated objects) or is explicitly deallocated (for heap-allocated objects).
+It is also called when on the value being replaced in an assignment.

 ### Examples